Which of the following statements is true regarding the demand cu... | Study Prep in Pearson+

-Which of the following statements is true regarding the demand curve and optimal quantity of public goods?
+Which of the following statements is true regarding the demand curve for a public good?

 A

-For public goods, the demand curve is determined by horizontally summing individual demand curves.
+The market demand curve for a public good is obtained by horizontally summing individual demand curves.

 B